Proto:Daikatana (Windows)/Milestone 2

 Stuff that doesn't fit anywhere else.

-Milestone 2 comes with an executable that uses an OpenGL renderer and one that uses a software renderer.
+Milestone 2 comes with two executables: one that uses an OpenGL renderer, and one that uses a software renderer.
 The Pre-Alpha lacks the software renderer.

 The skies seen in levels depend on the executable used.